Our blog is designed to offer

 There are lots of reasons why you might want to clean stone and masonry on a listed building.
-Over time, grime and pollution can build up on the surface of a building, discolouring the stone or masonry and making the property appear dull and dirty.
+Over time, grime and pollution can build upon a building's surface.
+Discolouring of the stone or masonry can make the property appear dull and dirty.
 In some cases, graffiti is also a driving factor in having a building cleaned.

-In order to make the DOFF system even more effective, Spectrum has adapted it for use with our patented P.A.S.T cleaning process.
+To make the DOFF system even more effective, Spectrum has adapted it for use with our patented P.A.S.T cleaning process.
 Our P.A.S.T system has four stages: preparation, application, steam and targeted treatment.
 First, our operatives prepare the area for cleaning.
-They then apply a specially selected biocide to the area to kill mould, algae and other organic substances.
+They then apply a specially selected biocide to the site to kill mould, algae and other organic substances.

 Instead of scaffolding, our teams use rope access to reach all corners of a façade.
-Using abseiling makes our operatives a lot more flexible and enables them to clean parts of a building that would otherwise be impossible to access.
+Abseiling methods make our operatives a lot more flexible.
+They are able to clean parts of a building that would otherwise be impossible to access.

 If you manage a listed building and are looking for ways to improve its appearance and preserve its façade, we can help.
 Search ‘stone cleaning services near me’ or explore our site to find out more.

-14th July 2020
+1st July 2020

-17th September 2020
+22nd September 2020

 11th January 2020